 Ependymoma is a rare type of tumor of the brain or spinal cord.
 It can happen in both children and adults.
 In children, these tumors tend to be in the brain.
-In adults, they are often in the spinal cord.
+In adults, they're often in the spinal cord.

 Your brain and your spinal cord make up your central nervous system (CNS).
 Ependymoma is a primary CNS tumor.
 This means that it starts in the brain or spinal cord rather than starting somewhere else in the body and spreading to the brain.

 Ependymoma is a kind of glioma.
-This is a tumor that develops from support cells (glial cells) of the brain.
-These tumors arise from abnormal growth of a certain type of glial cells, the ependymal cells.
+Gliomas start in support cells (glial cells) of the brain.
+Ependymomas start when certain types of glial cell called ependymal cells start to grow out of control.
 These cells line the ventricles of the brain.
 The ventricles are the chambers that contain the cerebrospinal fluid (CSF) that bathes and cushions the brain and spinal cord.
-Ependymomas may spread within the CSF to other places in the brain or spinal cord.
-These tumors don’t typically spread beyond the CNS to other parts of the body.
+Ependymomas can spread when the CSF carries ependymoma cells to other places in the brain or spinal cord.
+These tumors rarely spread beyond the CNS to other parts of the body.

-- Myxopapillary ependymoma is a slow-growing spinal cord tumor usually in young adults
+- Myxopapillary ependymoma (grade I).
+This is a slow-growing, lower spinal cord tumor most common in male adults.

 What causes ependymoma?

 Researchers do not yet know what causes these tumors.
-Healthcare providers also do not have a clear idea about the risk factors for these tumors.
-Certain viruses may play a role in causing these tumors.
+Healthcare providers also don't have a clear idea about the risk factors for these tumors.

 What are the symptoms of ependymoma?